jake0011/AWS-Academy-Cloud-Security-Foundations/Module2.md

 ## Cloud Security vs. On-Premises Security
 Security in the cloud is similar to security in on-premises data centers, only without the costs and complexities of protecting facilities and hardware.
 Because the cloud doesn't have any physical servers or storage devices, you use software-based security tools to monitor and protect the flow of information into and out of your AWS resources.

-At AWS, we strive to make security as familiar as what you are doing today.
+AWS strives to make security as familiar as what you are doing today.
 You can bring the same security models that you use today in your environment over to the cloud.
 This includes providing visibility, auditability, and controllability to your resources in the cloud.
 Additionally, AWS offers several services and tools to equip you with the agility and automation that you need to adapt to cloud-level scaling to take security to the next level.

 ### AWS Tools for Cloud Security